City Ambassadors Program

 - The form will be transmitted to the Alliance Steering Committee for final review and selection of City Ambassadors.

-Nominations for the 2021 program are now open.
+Nominations for the 2021 program is now closed.

-To indicate your interest, request a nomination form, or inquire further, please contact the Alliance Secretariat at Secretariat@citiesclimatefinance.org.
+To indicate your interest or inquire further, please contact the Alliance Secretariat at Secretariat@citiesclimatefinance.org.